STLI Fellowship Program

 Have additional questions?

-Connect with Mike Blum, Teaching Consultant & Program Manager
+Connect with Mike Blum, Faculty Engagement Manager

 With more than 20 years at William & Mary, Mike's favorite type of projects are those that combine storytelling and technology.
-His current areas of focus include developing communities of practice and designing collaborative pathways for effective teaching and learning.
+His current areas of focus are developing communities of practice and designing collaborative pathways for effective teaching and learning.